junxit/us-congress-bills-114/metadata.md

 - 2016-02-23 — Placed on the House Calendar, Calendar No. 92.
 - 2016-02-23 — The House Committee on Rules reported an original measure, H. Rept.
 114-429, by Mr. Newhouse.
 - 2016-02-23 — The House Committee on Rules reported an original measure, H. Rept.
 114-429, by Mr. Newhouse.
+- 2016-02-25 — Considered as privileged matter. (consideration: CR H903-907)
+- 2016-02-25 — Considered as unfinished business. (consideration: CR H918-919)
+- 2016-02-25 — DEBATE - The House proceeded with one hour of debate on H. Res.
+619.
+- 2016-02-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-25 — On agreeing to the resolution Agreed to by the Yeas and Nays: 241 - 175 (Roll no. 91). (text: CR H903)
+- 2016-02-25 — On ordering the previous question Agreed to by the Yeas and Nays: 240 - 178 (Roll no. 90). (consideration: CR H906-907, H918-919; text: CR H906-907)
+- 2016-02-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on the resolution, the Chair put the question on ordering the previous question and by voice vote, the Chair announced that the ayes had prevailed.
+Ms. Slaughter demanded the yeas and nays and the Chair postponed further proceedings on the question of ordering the previous question until a time to be announced.
+- 2016-02-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 241 - 175 (Roll no. 91).(text: CR H903)